Somafet/inxtruc/README.md

-# Pocket
+# Inxtruc

-Pocket is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Inxtruc is a Waitlist landing site built using [Tailwind CSS](https://tailwindcss.com), [Next.js](https://nextjs.org) and deployed on [Vercel](https://vercel.com).

+This project boasts a simple waitlist subscription option and interactible mobile phones on the landing page to get the gist of the waitlist product instantly.

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with the project, first install the npm dependencies:

 ```bash
 npm install